 - His little daughter will have been sitting quietly for three hours when the game finishes.

-Inserting the word, not after the auxiliary will, will make the tense negative.
-The negative of the future perfect continuous tense is not very common.
+Inserting the word, not after the auxiliary not, will make the it negative.
+The negative of this tense is not very common.

 Structure: Subject + will + not + have + been + verb-ing + Object + since/for……